taylorandi/startup/README.md

 frontend calls third party service endpoints -  inserted an inspirational quote into the services section. backend provides service endpoints - place holders to pass login info to database as well as pass files to database frontend calls service endpoints - this was achieved using fetch commands to fetch ordernumbers from the service mainly the placeholder number one, once i have a database i will implement an updating system to update the number, it also uses fetch to push an order to the service.
+## DB deliverable
+I have created a mongo DB account to push user orders from the order information page.
+I now process and send my data to the database.
+Data is now stored in the MongoDb